etendue/FCND-Controls-CPP/writeup.md

 \end{align}
 $$

-Besides of applying the equation, one hint must be taken care, the $c is converted from collective thrust divided by mass, since body frame has also $z direction downwards, the thrust is however is measured upwards, $c value must be negated.
+Besides of applying the equation, one hint must be taken care of, the $c$ is converted from collective thrust divided by `mass`, since body frame has $z$ direction downwards, the thrust is however is measured upwards, $c$ value must be negated.

 #### 3. Implement altitude controller in C++.
 The controller should use both the down position and the down velocity to command thrust.
 Ensure that the output value is indeed thrust (the drone's mass needs to be accounted for) and that the thrust includes the non-linear effects from non-zero roll/pitch angles.
 Additionally, the C++ altitude controller should contain an integrator to handle the weight non-idealities presented in scenario 4.

 Altitude controler is a *PID* controller.
-See code `line 160 - 192` in function:
+See source code `line 160 - 192` in function:
 ```
 float QuadControl::AltitudeControl(float posZCmd, float velZCmd, float posZ, float velZ, Quaternion<float> attitude, float accelZCmd, float dt)
 ```